Dfam-consortium/RepeatModeler/README.md

     and RepeatModeler.
 Precompiled binaries and source can be found at http://www.repeatmasker.org/RMBlast.html
     We highly recommend using 2.14.1 or higher.

+  RepeatAfterMe - An automated MSA extension program for TE families.
+    This is available for download at: https://github.com/Dfam-consortium/RepeatAfterMe.
+    We recommend 0.0.6 or higher.

   UCSC genome browser command-line utilities - Some tools included with
     RepeatModeler work with files in the 'twobit' file format using